 between being one and being many – whether as people, as families and as nations.

-least surprise to the disciples of Jesus, whose profound sense
+Of all people on earth this should come as least surprise to the disciples of Jesus, whose profound sense

 of calling and responsibility as the Son of God was entirely shaped by the love of his Father and the